 Creature Fest (Late October)

 Visit with some “scary” plants and wildlife along a 1.5 mile trail where you will learn why they are actually good for the environment.
-Visit with poison ivy, a live wolf, some giant reptiles, a bat, a skunk, a dead tree and others as you collect good-for-you treats along the way.
+Visit with poison ivy, carnivorous plants, some giant reptiles, a bat, a skunk, a dead tree and others as you meander along the way.